-The rules on travel between Italy and the UK have changed multiple times recently following the rise of the new Covid-19 variant named ‘Omicron’.
+The rules on travel between Italy and the UK have been updated multiple times over the past few months in response to the changing health situation.

-Here’s a summary of what you need to know when travelling in either direction.
+Here’s a summary of what you need to know.

 What are the rules for travel from Italy to the UK?